 I would like to write shortly about table partitioning in relational databases.

 Partitioning allows separate 'read only' partitions from the active partitions.
-For example if you insert a lot of transactions to your registry table, they usually have a timestamp associated with them.
-You don't want the table to be heavily indexed, because new inserts will be more IO expensive - the data has to be written and to the index.
-Every now and then, the index has to be rebalanced, triggering a wave of IO across your disks, slowing down your throughput and insert rates.
+For example, if you insert a lot of transactions into your registry table, they usually have a timestamp associated with them.
+You don't want the table to be heavily indexed, because new inserts will be more IO expensive - the data has to be written and the affected indexes need to be appropriately updated.
+Now and then, the index has to be rebalanced, triggering a wave of IO across your disks, slowing down your throughput and insert rates.
 If you have multiple indexes, created to address your reporting needs, you may end up in a pile of ... trouble.

 Of course, Oracle has a very mature table partitioning system.
 There is also an excellent blog outlining different partitioning techniques in Oracle.